 In order to fulfill the WB requirements and due to the COVID-19 pandemic, a virtual stakeholder meeting was conducted to obtain sound information on the possible impacts on the local communities on 5.11.2020.
-The participants of the meeting included the following stakeholders:
+Additionally, personal one-to-one meetings were conducted with the local residents in the project area to accommodate absence of access to internet.
+The participants of the public consultations included the following stakeholders:

-- Representative of GDRB

-- Representatives of the Directorate of Environment

-- District governor of Siemel

-- Headmen of the neighboring communities
+- Representative of GDRB - Representatives of the Directorate of Environment - District governor of Siemel - Representative of the Association of Farmers in Bateel-Kurdistan - Resident of the village of Gur Usman (female head of the household) - Representative of IDPs (Yezidi)